 Ireland - GDP

-According to its fourth Quarterly Bulletin of 2016, the Central Bank expects GDP to grow 3.6% in 2017.
-FocusEconomics Consensus Forecast panelists expect the economy to grow 3.3% in 2017, which is up 0.1 percentage points from last month’s forecast.
-For 2018, the panel sees economic growth moderating to 3.2%.
+According to its first Quarterly Bulletin of 2017, the Central Bank expects GDP to grow 3.3% in 2017 and 3.0% in 2018.
+FocusEconomics Consensus Forecast panelists expect the economy to grow 3.3% in 2017, which is down 0.1 percentage points from last month’s forecast.
+For 2018, the panel sees economic growth moderating to 3.1%.

 Ireland - GDP Data

 5 years of economic forecasts for more than 30 economic indicators.

 |Bond Yield||1.00||-2.68 %||Mar 28|